777riven/alx-system_engineering-devops/0x00-shell_basics/README.md

-this file  7-movethatfile  Move the file betty from /tmp/ to /tmp/my_first_directory. this file  8-firstdelete  remove the file betty . this file  9-firstdirdeletion  remove mu firt directory .
+this file  7-movethatfile  Move the file betty from /tmp/ to /tmp/my_first_directory. this file  8-firstdelete  remove the file betty . this file  9-firstdirdeletion  remove mu firt directory . this file  10-back  changes the working directory to the previous one .